jmorganp/SProxy/README.md

 ## Description

-A simple reverse proxy implementation in Golang that proxies HTTP client requests through a residential proxy in a specified location, while maintaining a persistent proxy session for the duration of the session.
+A simple reverse proxy implementation in Golang that tunnels HTTP client requests through residential proxies in a specified locations, while maintaining a persistent session for the specified duration.

-The proxy location is determined intelligently by parsing custom headers from the client or reading from a configuration file.
-It efficiently handles multiple concurrent sessions and delivers high responsiveness.
+The proxy location is smartly determined by by analyzing incoming requests.
+It efficiently handles multiple concurrent sessions and is highly responsive.

 Example use case: A web scraper or crawler for bypassing geo-restrictions, rate limits etc.